WingKeong/data-science-coursera/README.md

 ###Data Transformation
 The original data set contains results of experiments carried by 30 volunteers - 21 for generating training data and 9 for generating test data, performing six activities wearing a Samsung Galaxy S II smartphone.
 Senor signal measurements were taken from the smartphone's embedded accelerometer and gyroscope on 561 features with time and frequency domain variables.
 The original dataset was segregated into 7 files
-- 'README.txt':   Overview of the experiment
+- README.txt | Overview of the experiment
 - 'features_info.txt':   Information on the feature variables
 - 'features.txt': List of all features measured, including the feature code and description
 - 'activity_labels.txt': List of activity performed, including activity code and description